 Cons: Arguably expensive, but tell me it’s not worth it

-Can you imagine taking a shower in a dingy public toilet?
+Can you imagine cleaning off in a dingy public toilet?
 I’m all for trying new things, but there’s a limit; if you feel the same way, you may want to fork over some Benjamins for NEMO’s Heliopolis privacy tent.

 All jokes aside, this thing is top-notch.
-Whether you’re looking to take a shower or just change your clothes, you can sneak away to escape the prying eyes of campers, festival-goers, and curious forest critters.
+Whether you’re looking to bathe or just change your clothes, you can sneak away to escape the prying eyes of campers, festival-goers, and curious forest critters.
 Plenty of wiggle room in there, too.

 It’s also a great place to duck for cover if the weather starts to get rowdy.
 Its ventilation is every bit as good as your bathroom back home, so you can hide away inside and enjoy the sounds of the rain until the storm passes.